-The above calendar displays "readability" by color coding; i.e. days with coded red most stations have readability of 5, days without color coding (black) are days when station readability by was 0.
+The above calendar displays "readability" by color coding; i.e. days coded red have most stations with readability 5, days without color coding (black) are days when station readability was 0.

 In efforts to correlate Eielson AFB and Gakona ionosonde with polar region propagation on 75 meters, this study compares station transmissions from audio recordings made during a daily 75 meter net with ionograms for the same time period.

-On each page a a 30 minute recording sample taken from the Snipers Net is set for comparison with ionograms for the same time period.
+On each page an audio recording of Snipers Net activity is set for comparison with ionograms for the same time period.
 After the net, ionograms are compared to station locations (Net Roster) to determine whether stations were strictly ground wave or heard by propagation.